KeremArdicli/docx_to_pdf_converter/README.md

 ## how to install

-Make sure have phyton installed.
+Make sure you have phyton installed.

 ### Clone the repo

 > git clone https://github.com/KeremArdicli/docx_to_pdf_converter.git
 > cd docx_to_pdf_converter

+### Install the required libraries

 > pip install docx2pdf
 > pip install os